deafsquad/UpdateLoxone/README.md

     # Example: Set up task using Release channel, closing apps
     .\UpdateLoxone.ps1 -Channel Release -CloseApplications $true
     ```
-4. The script will copy itself to the `-ScriptSaveFolder` (if different), attempt self-elevation if needed, and then create/update a scheduled task named `LoxoneUpdateTask`.
+4. During this first interactive run, the script will attempt self-elevation if needed (to gain Administrator privileges) and then create/update a scheduled task named `LoxoneUpdateTask` pointing to the script's location (determined by `-ScriptSaveFolder`, which defaults to the script's own directory).
 5. This task runs as the `SYSTEM` user with highest privileges, triggered initially and then repeating every `-ScheduledTaskIntervalMinutes` (default 10).
+Task registration/update is skipped on subsequent non-interactive runs (i.e., when run by the scheduler itself).
 6. Subsequent runs performed by the scheduled task will handle the update checks and installations silently.

 ## Workflow Overview (Scheduled Task)

-1.  **Log Rotation:** Checks and rotates the main log file if size exceeds limit.
+1.  **Log Rotation:** If running as the initial (non-elevated) instance, checks and rotates the main log file if size exceeds limit.
+Rotation is skipped if running as the self-elevated instance to maintain log continuity.
 2.  **Installation Check:** Determines the path and version of the currently installed Loxone Config.
 3.  **Process Check:** If `-SkipUpdateIfAnyProcessIsRunning` is `$true`, checks if `LoxoneConfig.exe` is running and exits if it is.
 4.  **Update Check:** Downloads `updatecheck.xml` from Loxone.